Statistic Nashua New Hampshire National

 Overview of Nashua Demographics

-Understanding the demographics of Nashua is essential for gaining insights into the composition, dynamics and needs of any city, town or village.
-This knowledge empowers planners, developers and policymakers to strategize effectively, promoting prosperity, equity and well-being for all residents.
-The Nashua population is 89,052, with a population density of 2,888 people per square mile, diverging from the national average of 91.
-The median age is 39.5, and 53% of individuals aged 15 or older are married, while 41% have children under 18.
-As far as income equality in Nashua, 14% of households have a median income below $25,000, whereas 25% report an income exceeding $150,000, indicating a varied economic landscape within the area.
+The population of Nashua is 91,471, with a population density of 2,968 people per square mile, diverging from the national average of 91.
+The median age is 39.5 and 53% of individuals aged 15 or older are married, while 41% have children under 18.
+As far as income equality in Nashua goes, 14% of households have a median income below $25,000, whereas 25% report an income exceeding $150,000.
+The Nashua demographics data can provide indispensable insights into the composition, dynamics and needs of cities, towns or even villages, empowering planners, developers and policymakers to devise strategies that foster prosperity, equity and well-being for all residents.

 Nashua Racial Demographics & Ethnicity